mohamed-taman/Flight-Advisor/README.md

 ### Cloning It

-Now it is the time to open **terminal** or **git bash** command line, and then simply clone the project under any of your favorite places with the following command:
+Now it is the time to open **terminal** or **git bash** command line, and then clone the project under any of your favorite places with the following command:

 ```bash
 > git clone https://github.com/mohamed-taman/Flight-Advisor.git